-This page explains what palliative care is, what type of care and support Sue Ryder provides, and who provides it.
+This page explains what palliative care and end-of-life care is, what type of care and support Sue Ryder provides, and who provides it.

 What is palliative care?